YoavHarlap/RRR/README.md

-# Implementations of Yoav's thesis
+# Drafts of code implementations for Yoav's thesis

 ## A Note on Douglas-Rachford, Gradients, and Phase Retrieval